-Title: F ee for Service Ag Policy No.: 5.60 Supersedes: New Authority: Legislative 🖂 Operation al 🗌 Effective Date: Approval: Council 🔀 CMT 🗌 General Manager Review Date: The City will Organization aligned with under a Fe Policy Statement: The City will consider entering into Fee for Service Agreements with Local Not-for-Profit Organizations for the provision of services that are the responsibility of local government, are aligned with Strategic Priorities and are not duplicated in the private sector.
-Any funding provided under a Fee for Service Agreement may only be used as outlined in the Fee for Service Agreement unless expressly approved by the City. entering in Purpose: The purpose of this policy is to establish the criteria that will be used to evaluate the feasibility of entering into Fee for Service Agreements with local Not-for-Profit organizations for the provision of services aligned with Strategic Priorities.
-Approval by Definitions: Approval by Council: Council must approve entering into a Fee for Service agreement, and must approve any subsequent renewals of the agreement.
+Title: Fee for Service Agreements Policy No.: 5.60 Supersedes: New Authority: Legislative 🖂 Operation al 🗌 Effective Date: Approval: Council 🔀 CMT 🗌 General Manager Review Date: Policy Statement: The City will consider entering into Fee for Service Agreements with Local Not-for-Profit Organizations for the provision of services that are the responsibility of local government, are aligned with Strategic Priorities and are not duplicated in the private sector.
+Any funding provided under a Fee for Service Agreement may only be used as outlined in the Fee for Service Agreement unless expressly approved by the City.
+Purpose: The purpose of this policy is to establish the criteria that will be used to evaluate the feasibility of entering into Fee for Service Agreements with local Not-for-Profit organizations for the provision of services aligned with Strategic Priorities.
+Definitions: Approval by Council: Council must approve entering into a Fee for Service agreement, and must approve any subsequent renewals of the agreement.
 Fee for Service/Operating Agreement: A multi-year agreement between the City and a Local Not-for-Profit organization for the provision of services that specifies what the organization will accomplish in return for the financial support it receives, and outlines annual reporting requirements.
 Local Not-for-Profit Organization: A society incorporated under the BC Society Act or a Registered Charity with the Canada Revenue Agency.
 Strategic Priorities: The key priorities of the City as outlined in the current Strategic Plan.
-Term: A Fe years.
 Term: A Fee for Service Agreement will have a term of more than one year and not exceeding five years.
 Renewal Term: A Fee for Service Agreement may include options to renew the agreement, with each renewal option not to exceed the length of the original term.
 After two renewal terms, the City will consider conducting a procurement process to seek alternate service providers.